KarmaComputing/mongodb-replicaset-ansible-dr/README.md

 python send-live-logs.py
 ```

+> To send many more logs, a simple way is to use `tmux` and create mutliple terminals, each all sending logs to mongo.
+The logs will be duplicated, but that's OK for testing.

-Keep shortening the apache.log locally so you don't fill your own hard drive:  [credit](https://stackoverflow.com/a/18072642)
+Note you may want to keep shortening the apache.log locally so you don't fill your own hard drive:  [credit](https://stackoverflow.com/a/18072642)
 ```
 fallocate -c -o 0 -l 1M apache.log
 ```